An overview of tribunals

 Administrative Appeals Tribunal

 The Administrative Appeals Tribunal Act 1975 (Cth) provides for the establishment, structure and management of the Administrative Appeals Tribunal (AAT).
 The Act and the Administrative Appeals Tribunal Regulation 2015 (Cth) set out the core powers and procedures of the AAT for all divisions (except for the Migration and Refugee Division).

 The AAT can review Centrelink decisions through its Social Services and Child Support Division; it can review most decisions made by the Australian Government Department of Home Affairs through its Migration and Refugee Division.
-The AAT can also review decisions about Australian citizenship, Commonwealth workers’ compensation, The right of any person to access documents held by government agencies, except documents excluded by legislation., the National Disability Insurance Scheme, tax, and veterans’ pensions.
-The AAT’s General Division can To promise to do or not do something, such as returning to court on a certain day, or to hand a document over to another party in a legal proceeding.
-An undertaking is enforceable by attachment or like an injunction. a second review of some decisions made by other AAT divisions.
+The AAT can also review decisions about Australian citizenship, Commonwealth workers’ compensation, freedom of information, the National Disability Insurance Scheme, tax, and veterans’ pensions.
+The AAT’s General Division can undertake a second review of some decisions made by other AAT divisions.

-The Migration Review Tribunal, Refugee Review Tribunal, Social Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions.
-Appeals Tribunal and Classification Review Board have been amalgamated with the AAT.
+The Migration Review Tribunal, Refugee Review Tribunal, Social Security Appeals Tribunal and Classification Review Board have been amalgamated with the AAT.